-Figure 14-3.
-Typical Striping and Decal Design on Motor Home Exterior or paint thinner on decals.
+Figure 13-3.
+Typical Striping and Decal Design on Motor Home Exterior

+Do not use solvents such as acetone, MEK, toluene, and the like on the decals.
+Any solvent including alcohol may soften and smear colors.
+Do not use lacquer thinner or paint thinner on decals.
 Do not overcoat the decals with clear paint.
 Do not allow gasoline or other fuels to come into prolonged contact with the decals.
 However, if this should occur, immediately flush the affected area with water.